 Our approach differs from conventional mixed-precision quantization (e.g., using INT4 in some layers and INT8 in others), which varies only the bit-width while keeping the quantization algorithm fixed.
 In contrast, we explore {algorithmic heterogeneity}: applying different quantization algorithms to varying layers to better match their individual characteristics, shown in Figure \ref{carton}.

-To implement this idea, we propose {CKA-Guided Modular Quantization}.
+To implement this idea, we propose CKA-guided Adaptive Layer-wise Modularization (CALM).
 We use Linear Centered Kernel Alignment (CKA)—a well-established metric for measuring similarity between neural network representations—as a proxy for functional fidelity.
 Specifically, for each decoder layer, we apply multiple PTQ methods independently and compute the CKA similarity between the activations of each quantized variant and those of the original full-precision model, using a small calibration dataset.
 The method yielding the highest CKA score is selected for that layer, and the chosen layers are assembled into a single heterogeneous quantized model.

-We evaluate our method on several LLMs, including LLaMA and Qwen, across language modeling and downstream tasks.
-Results show that our approach consistently outperforms both individual PTQ baselines and state-of-the-art mixed-precision methods—without any retraining or fine-tuning.
+We evaluate CALM on several LLMs, including LLaMA and Qwen, across language modeling and downstream tasks.
+Results show that CALM consistently outperforms both individual PTQ baselines and state-of-the-art mixed-precision methods—without any retraining or fine-tuning.

 Our work demonstrates that achieving an optimal trade-off between efficiency and accuracy in LLM quantization requires not only choosing appropriate bit-widths but also selecting the right quantization algorithm for each layer.
 The proposed framework is fully post-training, training-free, and compatible with any off-the-shelf PTQ method, making it a practical plug-and-play enhancement for existing compression pipelines.